newtonEMC2/ss0urc3t/README.md

-This exercice has been thougth to work in a miscroservices structure

 **I as an authenticated user can upload a CSV so that the owners of the system can process the data and mail the rider’s licenses**<br>